 6 ways big data analytics can improve insurance claims data processing

-With so many claims to handle, your adjusters don’t have time to sift through all of that insurance claims data to evaluate each claim.
-But they may not make the best decision if they miss a valuable piece of information.
+With so many claims to handle, your adjusters don’t have time to sift through all the data and carefully evaluate each claim.
+Unfortunately, they may not make the best decision if they miss a valuable piece of information.
 That means many of their decisions are based on experience, gut feeling and the limited information that is readily at hand.

-For this reason – and many others – big data analytics is playing an increasingly important role in the insurance business.
+For this reason – and many others – big data analytics plays an increasingly important role in the insurance business.
 Working alongside adjusters, analytics can flag claims for closer inspection, priority handling and more.

 A 1 percent improvement in the loss ratio for a $1 billion insurer is worth more than $7 million on the bottom line.